Skip to main content

 4. Check Service Hours and Availability

-5. Comply with Security Regulations
+5. Follow Security Regulations

 6. Be Aware of Exchange Rates and Wi-Fi Costs